 - Expertise in the surgical procedures needed to remove the failing lung and replace it with a donated lung

-In the 2012-13 U.S. News & World Report Best Hospitals issue, Cedars-Sinai once again ranked among America's best in Pulmonology.
+In the 2013-14 U.S. News & World Report Best Hospitals issue, Cedars-Sinai once again ranked among the nation's best in pulmonology.